Traditional Belgian Food in Brussels: 17 Must-Eats!

 All of them don’t only serve top-notch creations, but they mostly stand and fall with the creative and passionate minds behind them.

-Without any doubt, the creative brains behind the recent chocolate and beer creations, are fervently looking to innovate and liven up the traditional Belgian food segment.
+Without any doubt, the creative brains behind the recent chocolate and beer creations are fervently looking to innovate and liven up the traditional Belgium food segment.

 Even if you only have 1 day in Brussels, you need to taste as much food from Belgium as possible!